ASTR 1230 (O'Connell) Lecture Notes

 || December 1

-- Therefore, seasons are caused by tilt, not distance to the
+- Therefore, seasons are caused by the tilt of the Earth's

 F. ASTRONOMICAL COORDINATE SYSTEMS